A Mighty Girl's top picks of new biographies about Mighty Women for adult readers.

 Born at the turn of the 20th century and raised by a proper Victorian family, Alice Neel defied convention at every turn.
 As the art world turned to abstraction, she painted realistic portraits — and she selected diverse subjects, from her Spanish Harlem neighbors to luminaries like Nobel Laureate Linus Pauling.
 Her determination helped her survive personal tragedies: the death of one infant daughter, separation from a second, and mental illness.
 Yet it wasn't until the 1970s that people began to recognize how she had chronicled the Depression, McCarthyism, the civil rights movement, the sexual revolution, and second-wave feminism.
 The first paperback edition of author Phoebe Hoban's authoritative biography is an unflinching portrait of a pioneering American artist.

-As children, Elizabeth and Margaret were sisters and friends — until, suddenly, the woman Margaret fondly called "Lillibet" became Queen.
+As children, Elizabeth and Margaret were sisters and friends — until the woman Margaret fondly called "Lillibet" became Queen.
 Suddenly, their roles changed: now Elizabeth was the one who had to address Margaret's frustrations with the royal system, including giving her the ultimatum that marrying a divorced man would force her to give up her title and royal allowances.
-In this fascinating biography, Andrew Morton explores the lives of these two sisters and how they diverged when Elizabeth became queen.
+In this fascinating biography, Andrew Morton explores the lives of these two sisters and how they diverged when Elizabeth took the throne.
 Perfect for fans of The Crown, this is an intriguing look at navigating family relationships while under the spotlight of royalty.

 When Harriet Tubman served as a conductor on the Underground Railroad, she depended on two other women: Martha Wright, Quaker mother of seven, and Frances Seward, wife of William H. Seward — who was first a Governor, then a Senator, then Secretary of State.
 These three unexpected friends formed a bond based on their mutual desire to fight for the abolition of slavery and the establishment of women's rights.
 In this remarkable book, drawn from the letters the three wrote to one another, acclaimed author Dorothy Wickenden explores how these women's lives changed — and how their country changed around them.